Research Fellowship: Waikato Hospital Department of Anaesthesia and Pain Medicine

 Transoesophageal echocardiography (TOE/TEE) is used routinely in our cardiac operating theatres and fellows will get significant exposure to TOE.
 It is expected that the fellow will undertake a formal qualification in echocardiography and will be financially supported to do this.
 In addition, fellows will be expected to contribute to multidisciplinary team meetings, pre-operative assessment and post-operative follow-up of cardiac patients.

 Additional clinical exposure includes up to 2 'service provision' lists per week and participation in an after-hours roster (evenings and weekends).
 Waikato Hospital is a tertiary public hospital with a full range of subspecialties including paediatrics, obstetrics, neurosurgery and trauma, there is scope for a wide range of clinical experiences beyond cardiac.

 The Cardiac Fellow will have one day per week of non-clinical time.
 It is anticipated that this time will be used to work towards an echocardiography qualification, undertake audit, contribute to appropriate research, and teaching.

-The Department of Anaesthesia at Waikato DHB offers a range of ANZCA-accredited fellowship positions:
+The Department of Anaesthesia at Te Whatu Ora Waikato offers a range of ANZCA-accredited fellowship positions.

 Fellowship positions are typically for a 12 month term and include:

 - Cardiac anaesthesia (up to two positions)

 - Bespoke fellowship (two positions) - a self-directed learning plan.
 Previous successful bespoke positions have included:

 - Quality improvement